Violence affects some 1.7 billion children every year,

-World Vision is an international non-governmental organisation working in poverty-stricken communities in aid of vulnerable children and families.
-We work in close to 100 countries around the world, and offer aid to all based on need, regardless of race, religion, gender, or ethnicity.
-Through a combination of relief, development, and advocacy projects, World Vision works in partnership with disadvantaged communities to tackle the root causes of poverty and injustice, thereby enabling them to reach their full potential.
-Our programmes address a range of essential needs which have a critical bearing on the livelihoods of the poor.
+World Vision is a Christian humanitarian organisation working in poverty-stricken communities worldwide to address the needs of vulnerable children and families.
+World Vision works in about 100 countries around the world, and serves all people on the basis of need, regardless of ethnicity, religion, gender, or nationality.
+Through a combination of relief, development, and advocacy programmes, World Vision works in partnership with disadvantaged communities to tackle the root causes of poverty and injustice, thereby enabling them to reach their full potential.
+Our programmes address a range of essential needs that have a critical bearing on the livelihoods of poor families and the well-being of children.
 These needs include:

 How is the YFCC connected to World Vision’s mission?